ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

     The names of the roles currently imported into the current play, or roles referenced as dependencies of the roles imported into the current play.

+ansible_role_name
+    The fully qualified collection role name, in the format of ``namespace.collection.role_name``

+ansible_collection_name
+    The name of the collection the task that is executing is a part of.
+In the format of ``namespace.collection``

 ansible_run_tags
     Contents of the ``--tags`` CLI option, which specifies which tags will be included for the current run.